 you already have out for the evening.

-These activities are to be used as a "time fillers" or mood changer only!
+These activities are to be used as "time fillers" or mood changers only!

 Let the children be your guide!
 If they are having fun...let them have fun!

 When the gang gets restless...toss in a quick and easy activity.

 Take short video clips, take short video clips, take short video clips!

 If you have extra help, assign the picture-taking duties to someone else!